Skip to Content

 The “North Shore” of Lake Superior is a destination of its own.
 But, don’t forget the rest of Highway 61, which winds its way through some great Minnesota towns along the Mississippi River.
 This stretch of road is packed with family fun.

-See the historic Naniboujou Lodge and have a fancy brunch or hike through time on the Grand Portage!
 There is no shortage of Minnesota waterfalls, including the infamous Gooseberry Falls and High Falls of Grand Portage State Park.
+If you are looking for a fun, active hike, take the 3.5-mile trail to Middle Falls, another beautiful waterfall inside the park.

-Stop along the way to hike on some of the best trails Minnesota has to offer, including several State Park “hiker’s club” routes and the Superior Hiking Trail (which even National Geographic Adventure magazine gets excited about).
+Stop along the way to hike on some of the best trails Minnesota has to offer, including several State Park “hiker’s club” routes and the Superior Hiking Trail.

 The National Eagle Center in Wabasha offers kids a glimpse of the American bald eagle (more likely a glimpse of several) along the banks of the river.
 From the bluff country and Winona to the shores of a Great Lake, this is more of a quest than a vacation.
 What will your family find when you embark upon the tarred trail?